September 29th and 30th, 2018

 About the event

 Please make sure you are in good riding condition for the extreme nature of a 24 hr relay and make sure your bike is in proper working condition.
+Well if you have a team you dont need to be in great shape as this isthe event for every type of rider!

 We will have a Vendor on Site for food purchases (BBQ from T-Blues) and also be cooking up pancakes for all of you fine folks on Sunday am.Of course, pack a cooler with your finest beverages, and we will supplement you with all the stuff needed to take on a 10.5-mile course.